jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 **Extension point: QueueSort**

-Pods belonging to an AppGroup should be sorted based on their topological information.
+Pods belonging to an AppGroup should be sorted based on their topology information.
-The `TopologicalSort` plugin compares the pods' order index available in the AppGroup CRD (status) for the preferred sorting algorithm.
+The `TopologicalSort` plugin compares the pods' index available in the AppGroup CRD for the preferred sorting algorithm.
-If pods do not belong to an AppGroup or to different AppGroups, we follow the strategy of the **less function** provided by the [QoS plugin](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/qos)
+If pods do not belong to an AppGroup or belong to different AppGroups, we follow the strategy of the **less function** provided by the [QoS plugin](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/qos)

 ```go
 // Less is the function used by the activeQ heap algorithm to sort pods.